 One of the best ways to build followers is to use 1-3 hashtags on your posts.
 Using hashtags makes your content visible to new audiences searching for or following something related to that hashtag.

 The hashtags should relate to what the post is about (for example, if you write an informative post on how to get your house ready for a home inspection, you might use #homeinspection and #homebuying).

 Also, make sure you’re engaging with your current followers.
 The more friendly and conversational you are, the more your followers will enjoy interacting with you and sharing your posts.

 It’s a good idea to follow other professionals in your industry.
 Try searching for “home inspectors” + [your area], “real estate agents” + [your location], etc. Start following professionals in your community, interacting with their posts, and even sharing their posts that you think your followers would find useful.

 It’s also a good idea to join relevant Facebook groups for fellow home inspectors.
 Here are a few popular ones to get you started:

 It might not seem like much, but networking on Facebook with professionals in your industry can build genuine and authentic relationships.
 You’d be surprised how many referrals you can land by being active in your professional community.

 Facebook: The way to level up your home inspection business

 A professional Facebook page is a free way to get more visibility for your brand.
 In an hour or less, you can have a functional Facebook page for your home inspection business.

-Facebook makes it easy for home inspection businesses to start interacting with followers and visitors, driving traffic to your website, and developing a professional network that can benefit you for years to come.
+Facebook makes it easy for home inspection businesses to start interacting with followers and visitors, driving traffic to your website and developing a professional network that can benefit you for years.